amirHossein5/laravel-image/README.md

 ```

-or if it's one string path just pass it:
+Or if it's one string path just pass it:

 ```php
 use AmirHossein5\LaravelImage\Facades\Image;